Why A Day of Rest is Vital PLUS 7 Tips on How to Do It

 6. Keeps Motivation Levels Up

 Pushing yourself every day of the week requires constantly motivating yourself to keep going.
-It’s hard work, finding the motivation to do everything that needs to be done.
+It’s hard work, to find the motivation to do everything that needs to be done.
 But, if you can give yourself a day off to reflect on what needs to be done in the week ahead, you can recharge your motivation battery once more.

 By switching off, you’re giving your energy levels are chance to replete themselves.
 In return, you’ll wake up the day afterward motivated to take on the week’s tasks once more.
 A day of not feeling you “have” to do something (or everything) gives you the oomph you need to be creative again once Monday morning arrives.

-7 Tips to Meaningful Days of Rest
+7 Tips for Meaningful Days of Rest

 Now that you know all the benefits of having a day of rest in your weekly routine, how do you go about implementing them?
 Unfortunately, for many of us, the thought of a day of rest actually means a day of stress!
 And, this is because we don’t know how to make this one day of timeout meaningful.